iamramakanthreddyk/fuelsync-new/docs/marketing-story.md

 5. **Financial Uncertainty**: "Know your exact profits daily"

 ### Unique Value Propositions:
-1. **AI-Powered OCR**: "Upload receipts with your phone - AI does the rest"
+1. **Smart Parsing (optional)**: "Upload receipts with your phone - parsing helpers extract data, or enter readings manually"
 2. **Real-Time Analytics**: "See your business performance as it happens"
 3. **Multi-Station Management**: "Manage multiple locations from one dashboard"
 4. **Plan Flexibility**: "Start small, scale big - plans that grow with you"